HDSoundSystem/McIntosh-DAP/README.md

 ### FAQ

 **Q: Can I add files by dragging and dropping them?**
 A: Yes!
 Drag any audio files (FLAC, MP3, WAV, M4A, AAC, OGG, MP4) directly onto the interface.
 They will be added to the existing playlist.
 If the playlist was empty, playback starts automatically.
 The VFD briefly displays `+N FILE(S) ADDED` as confirmation.
+You can also use the `+` button in the playlist popup header to add tracks, or the INPUT knob for individual file selection.

+**Q: Can I remove a track from the playlist?**
+A: Yes — hover over any track in the playlist popup to reveal the `−` button on the right.
+Clicking it removes that track.
+If it was currently playing and a next track exists, playback continues automatically.
+If it was the last track playing, audio stops cleanly.

 **Q: Why won't my audio files play?**
 A: Check that they're in a supported format (FLAC/MP3/WAV/MP4/AAC/OGG).
 Some browsers require user interaction before playing audio.